 - Louis Avento, M.D., medical oncologist, Eastern Long Island Hematology and Oncology

-- Deborah Axelrod, M.D., Director of Clinical Breast Services and Breast Surgery and Medical Director of Community Cancer Outreach at NYU’s Clinical Cancer Center
+- Deborah Axelrod, M.D., Director of Clinical Breast Services and Breast Surgery and Medical Director of Community Cancer Outreach at NYU’s Langone Medical Center

 - William Brancaccio, M.D., Chairman of Radiology, Southampton Hospital